Locality-Promoting Representation Learning: Theory: Feature Cohesion And Locality

-As in clustering, ideally features are dense, ie. positioned at areas with high density, and well-separated as captured by cluster assessment metrics like the Davies-Bouldin Index that computes the deviation of the center of a cluster to its members and distances between clusters.
+We show that locality combined with the objective of obtaining cohesive features implies that the more central a location of a spatial filter is, the more relevant it is, ie. the larger the weight should be at that location.
+As in clustering, ideally features are dense, ie. positioned at areas with high density, and well-separated as captured by cluster assessment metrics like the Davies-Bouldin Index.
 Cohesion relates naturally to density and it implies that a feature is stable.
-We seek to locate a feature of fixed dimension, ie. $3\times 3$, so that cohesion is maximal.
+We seek to define a feature of fixed dimension, ie. $3\times 3$, so that cohesion is maximal.
 Our cohesion metric relies on a form of attraction analogous to ``gravity'' that has also been used in the context of clustering \ci{hat11,che02}.
 We formulate the objective of obtaining highly cohesive features by demanding that feature parts should maximize their attraction.
 We use the common idealization of point masses, meaning that we neglect the spatial extension of parts of a feature and subsume their strength at a single point (Figure \ref{fig:locationdist}).
-Attraction or force between masses at locations $(i,j)$ and $(k,l)$ might be measured analogous to gravity $F(m_{i,j},m_{k,l}):= c_0 \frac{m_{i,j}\cdot m_{k,l}}{d(m_{i,j},m_{k,l})^q}$, where $c_0$ is a constant (as for gravity), $m_{i,j}$ can be seen as the mass or absolute strength of a feature at a location, $d$ is the Euclidean distance and $q>0$ a parameter, eg. we shall use $q=2$ as for gravity.
+Attraction or force between masses at locations $(i,j)$ and $(k,l)$ might be measured analogous to gravity $F(m_{i,j},m_{k,l}):= c_1 \frac{m_{i,j}\cdot m_{k,l}}{d(m_{i,j},m_{k,l})^q}$, where $c_1$ is a constant (as for gravity), $m_{i,j}$ can be seen as the mass or absolute strength of a spatial feature at a location, $d$ is the Euclidean distance and $q>0$ a parameter, eg. we shall use $q=2$ as for gravity.
 This scenario is illustrated in Figure \ref{fig:locationdist}.
-The goal is to identify features at locations in the feature map that are strongly cohesive.\footnote{In feature maps values can be negative, whereas the existence of negative masses are unclear.
-Thus, the analogy to physical masses needs clarification.
-Many activation functions limit negative feature strength, eg. ReLu enforces a lower bound of zero.
-Standardization (BatchNorm) after ReLu may cause negative values, but it can also be done before ReLu with limited impact.
-More importantly, BatchNorm is optional.
-As such, one may assume non-negative feature maps.}

 Cohesion might be measured using the sum of all interactions, i.e. the sum of forces among each pair of parts, ie. $F_{tot}:=\sum_{i,j,k,l} F(m_{i,j},m_{k,l})$ with the force on parts themselves being defined as 0, ie. $F(m_{i,j},m_{i,j}):=0$.
-We compute distances by taking the differences between indexes, $d(m_{i,j},m_{k,l}):=\sqrt{(i-k)^2+(j-l)^2}$.
-Any distance is only proportional to the actual (physical) distance with some proportionality constant $c_1$, which can be subsumed in the constant $c_0$ in the force $F(m_{i,j},m_{k,l})$.
+We compute distances by taking the differences between indexes, $d(m_{i,j},m_{k,l}):=c_2\sqrt{(i-k)^2+(j-l)^2}$.
+Any distance is only proportional to the actual (physical) distance with some proportionality constant $c_2$, which can be subsumed in the constant $c_1$ in the force $F(m_{i,j},m_{k,l})$.